SURFnet/sp-dashboard/README.md

 front controller is used automatically, so you don't have to include `/app_dev.php/` in the URLs.
 * To view mails caught by Mailcatcher, visit [dev.support.surfconext.nl:1080](https://dev.support.surfconext.nl:1080/)

+If you run into the `shibsp::ConfigurationException`, please reload your box, the issue should be resolved after a reboot.
+The Shiboleth deamon might not come out 100% correctly out of the initial provisioning run.

 ### Running the tests

 `ant test` will run the full suite of tests and static analysis.